Hello again!

 The Disability Paradox

-Non-disabled people often assume that life for a disabled person is all about limitations and suffering, when actually disabled people report similar levels of happiness and life satisfaction as the non-disabled population.
+Non-disabled people often assume that life with a disability is all about limitations and suffering.
+In reality, research shows that disabled people report similar levels of happiness and life satisfaction as the non-disabled population.

-I share my story here so you can see how someone can have a heady mix of medical conditions and still craft a business and career that is meaningful and rewarding.
+I share my personal story here to show how someone can live with a complex mix of medical conditions and still build a career and business that are meaningful and rewarding.

 My Coaching Credentials: